AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-10-connect-google-bigquery-to-dremio-cloud-cross-cloud-analytic.md

 Google BigQuery is Google Cloud's serverless data warehouse.
 If your organization uses Google Cloud Platform, BigQuery is where your analytics data, marketing attribution, Google Analytics exports, and machine learning model outputs live.
 BigQuery is powerful within Google's ecosystem, but it creates challenges when your data spans multiple clouds or when costs grow with usage.

 BigQuery's on-demand pricing charges per terabyte scanned.
-For organizations with large datasets queried frequently — especially by dashboards that refresh automatically — this can result in monthly bills that grow unpredictably.
+For organizations with large datasets queried frequently : especially by dashboards that refresh automatically,  this can result in monthly bills that grow unpredictably.
 And connecting BigQuery data to non-Google tools and other cloud providers requires data exports, cross-cloud networking, or third-party ETL platforms.

 Dremio Cloud connects to BigQuery and queries it alongside data from AWS, Azure, on-premises databases, and any other connected source.
 You get multi-cloud federation without data movement, AI-powered analytics, and cost optimization through Reflections.

 Data gravity is a real challenge for BigQuery users.
-Once data lands in BigQuery, Google's ecosystem encourages keeping everything there — Looker for BI, Vertex AI for ML, Cloud Dataflow for processing.
+Once data lands in BigQuery, Google's ecosystem encourages keeping everything there : Looker for BI, Vertex AI for ML, Cloud Dataflow for processing.
 But most enterprises aren't all-Google.
 They have data in AWS RDS, Azure SQL, S3 data lakes, and on-premises systems.
 Moving all that data into BigQuery is expensive (ingestion costs, ongoing storage) and creates vendor lock-in.
 Dremio's federation approach queries each source in place, avoiding the data gravity trap while still giving you unified analytics across your entire data estate.

 ## Why BigQuery Users Need Dremio

 ### Control BigQuery Costs with Reflections

 BigQuery's on-demand pricing charges per terabyte scanned, regardless of whether you've run the same query before.
 A dashboard that refreshes every 15 minutes, querying the same 500GB table, generates substantial costs.
 Dremio's Reflections solve this: after the first query execution, Dremio caches the results as a pre-computed materialization.
-Subsequent queries that match the Reflection pattern are served from cache — no BigQuery scan, no per-TB charge.
+Subsequent queries that match the Reflection pattern are served from cache : no BigQuery scan, no per-TB charge.

 For organizations with heavy dashboard and reporting workloads, this can reduce BigQuery costs by 50-80% on those specific query patterns.